-The IIA approves candidate’s applications for three years.
-If a candidate did not complete the certification process within three years, he or she loses any fees paid and any exams passed.
-There is also a one-time 12-month extension available for a fee.
+For a period of three years, the IIA approves candidate applications.
+If a candidate does not complete the certification process within three years, any fees paid and exams passed are forfeited.
+A one-time 12-month extension is also available for a fee.

-CIA candidates are not required to be members of The IIA to take the CIA exams.
+To take the CIA exams, candidates do not need to be members of The IIA.